 By now, those of us working from home have already baked bread, done so many online yoga classes we are basically experts, and learned every dance that’s been invented thus far on TikTok.
 Next up: Marie Kondo’ing our closets.
 Or rather, that’s what fashion’s finest, including Kate Moss, Carine Roitfeld, and Thandie Newton, have taken to doing over the last few weeks, as per the request of luxury resale company Vestiaire Collective.
-The stuff they’re getting rid of will be auctioned off to the highest bidder, with every single penny of the proceeds going to the organizations who need funding most right now.
+The stuff they’re getting rid of will be auctioned off to the highest bidder, with every single penny of the proceeds going to the organisations who need funding most right now.

 Starting today, when you log onto Vestiaire Collective’s website, you’ll be greeted with a shopping grid full of designer garbs once owned by your favourite fashionable celebrities, from Rachel Weisz and Margherita Missoni to Camille Charriere and Pernille Teisbaek.
 In the collection, you’ll find a wide range of products, including Celine handbags, Magda Butrym bedazzled heels, Victoria Beckham specs, Tibi trench coats, and more.
 Other brands on the roster are Prada, By Far, Rodebjer, Miu Miu, and Chloé.
 Do we even need to continue?

-As for the proceeds from the online auction, Vestiaire Collective will be donating to charitable organizations both in the company’s home country of France and worldwide, with each celebrity contributor choosing a specific charity to support that is close to their hearts.
-Of those chosen, there’s the World Health Organization (WHO), a UN-led organization that specializes in global health; Fondation Hôpitaux de France-Paris, a charity designed to help improve the quality of life for children, young people, and the elderly in French hospitals; Lombardy Regional Fundraising, which will raise money for the Northern region of Italy where COVID-19 has hit especially hard; and La Paz University Hospital in Madrid, which is working hard to combat the effects of COVID-19 in the Spanish capital.
+As for the proceeds from the online auction, Vestiaire Collective will be donating to charitable organisations both in the company’s home country of France and worldwide, with each celebrity contributor choosing a specific charity to support that is close to their hearts.
+Of those chosen, there’s the World Health Organization (WHO), a UN-led organisation that specialises in global health; Fondation Hôpitaux de France-Paris, a charity designed to help improve the quality of life for children, young people, and the elderly in French hospitals; Lombardy Regional Fundraising, which will raise money for the Northern region of Italy where COVID-19 has hit especially hard; and La Paz University Hospital in Madrid, which is working hard to combat the effects of COVID-19 in the Spanish capital.

 "In my 30-year career, I've never assisted in something like this before,” fashion journalist Anna Dello Russo says.
 “This pandemic has transformed us into a militant audience: in my small part, I feel I need to do everything I can to be helpful for the people involved in the fight against this virus.”
 Dello Russo chose for her donation to benefit the Lombardy region of Italy.